This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Source: Nilan Peiris, Wise’s Chief Product Officer, September 2023

-Hiding from investors and charging users to slow down growth, WhatsApp set the bar for what “viral” expansion means.
+By hiding from investors and charging users to slow growth, WhatsApp set the bar for what “viral” expansion means.
 Wise wants us to believe that its growth has similar roots:

-Overall, Wise is deploying standard marketing channels for acquiring customers, as every other money transfer player, including referral programs, partnerships, affiliate marketing, billboards, social media, PR, and SEO.
+Overall, Wise is deploying standard marketing channels to acquire customers, like every other money transfer player, including referral programs, partnerships, affiliate marketing, billboards, social media, PR, and SEO.
 Between 2024 and 2026, Wise’s marketing-to-sales ratio to revenue has doubled relative to its historical baseline as it sustains paid channels and sales capacity.
-Wise is still using the 70% WoM claim to preserve the image of a self-propelling product.
-It’s still half of Remitly’s ratio.

 Source: Wise